joshuaepstein/logicate/README.md

 ## Contact

-If you have any questions or feedback, please contact me at [josh@joshepstein.co.uk](mailto:josh@joshepstein.co.uk).
+If you have any questions or feedback, please contact me at [josh@logicate.uk](mailto:josh@logicate.uk).